As Uber hunts for a deal, can Postmates leverage an IPO? – TechCrunch

 It’s been a busy last 24 hours or so for on-demand delivery company Postmates.
 According to reporting, the company is reviving its IPO plans, possibly selling to Uber, or perhaps looking to go public with the help of a special purpose acquisition vehicle, also known as a SPAC.

-For Postmates, a company caught somewhere between DoorDash’s cash-fueled rise and Uber’s ability to lose hundreds of millions on its Uber Eats delivery service every quarter, multiples options are likely welcome.
+For Postmates, a company caught somewhere between DoorDash’s cash-fueled rise and Uber’s ability to lose hundreds of millions on its Uber Eats delivery service every quarter, multiple options are likely welcome.

 Postmates first filed to go public in early 2019, but its IPO failed to materialize.
 The company was also reported to be pursuing a sale in 2019 after it had filed to go public.
 An M&A exit also failed to appear.